scjorge/sshtmux/README.md

 - `SSH_CONFIG_FILE` -> Your SSH config file.
 - `SSH_COMMAND` -> The command used when open a new SSH connection.
 - `SFTP_COMMAND` -> The command used when open a new SFTP connection.
 - `SSH_CUSTOM_COMMAND` -> SSHTmux do some internal negotiations to open connections.
-If you want to use only the flow of this project and use your own way to connect, SSHTmux will not do anything anymore.
+If you want to use only the flow of this project and use your custom command to connect, SSHTmux will not do anything anymore.
+In this case, you can use special strings to represent the hostname and the password comes from identity.
+You can use `${hostname}` and `${password}`

 #### TMUX Config Session
 - `TMUX_CONFIG_FILE` -> Your Tmux config file.
 NOTE: This file is optimized for this project, but you can change if you want